What Is Epidiolex & Why FDA Has Approved This CBD Oil

-- Tuberous sclerosis complex (TSC) is a serious genetic illness that is characterized by tumor growth all over the body.
-Most of the tumors are benign but they cause numerous health hazards.
+- Tuberous sclerosis complex (TSC) is a rare multisystem autosomal dominant genetic disease characterized by tumor growth all over the body.
+Most of the tumors are benign, but they cause numerous health hazards.
 Over 90% of patients with tuberous sclerosis complex have epilepsy.

 Epidiolex Side Effects

-A person using Epidiolex for seizures may experience some of these side effects:
+A person using Epidiolex for seizures may experience some of the following side effects:

 - Lower back pain or side pain

 Less common Epidiolex side effects include: